Install and configure the Entrust nShield HSM

 Edit the configuration files

-This section applies to the sever deployed when no Entrust nShield HSM infrastructure exists.
+This section applies to the server where the Entrust nShield HSM infrastructure exists.

 1. Edit the configuration file /opt/nfast/cknfastrc, adding the lines shown below.
 Set the file permissions to read & execute by all.